wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <h2 id = "Integration">Integrating the DE Results with the Annotation Results</h2>

-You must copy the following two files from the entap run to your computer, which is “GeneID_proteinID.txt” and “final_annotations_lvl0_contam.tsv” file from the previous run.
+You must copy the following two files from the EnTAP run to your computer using Globus Peronsal Connect: “GeneID_proteinID.txt” and “final_annotations_lvl0_contam.tsv” file from the previous run.
 The two files may be found in:

 <pre style="color: silver; background: black;">
 entap/